lovelybooks/flying-squirrel/USE-CASES.md

 # Writing unit-tests for the React components, or providing usage examples for the style guide

-Super-simple.
+## Variant 1: manual mocking

 Just use JSON data.
 This is possible because all the small components (building blocks) have no idea that Squirrel even exists.
 Caveat: you can't do it for components like `SomeBigPartOfThePage` above.